NotNikita/PuppeteerScraper/README.md

+# Anonymous Telegram Bot Scrapper With Puppeteer

+## Tech Stack:

+- Node.js
+- Puppeteer
+- Telegraf (bot and channel)
+- Heroku
+- Proxy rotation

 ### Approaches, that can help to hide from Captchas:

 Here is a list of things I'm doing to bypass the captchas and similar blockings:

+- Rotating Proxies (on site, not via proxy service)
 - Enable stealth mode (via puppeteer-extra-plugin-stealth)
 - Randomize User-agent or Set a valid one (via random-useragent)
 - Randomize Viewport size

+Note:

+> Skipping such requests for app that is running 160 hours/month saved me
+> 655 kB each run, or 6.2gb/month

 - Skip images/styles/fonts loading for better performance
 - Pass "WebDriver check"
 - Pass "Chrome check"